Banat of Craiova: Government creation

 The newly conquered region was formally organized through an imperial decree on 22 February 1719.
 This created an administrative commission in the city of Craiova, which had attributes as a legislative body, executive branch, and local revenue service.
 As noted by historian Ileana Căzan, Charles VI's court took some pride in having conquered another portion of "Dacia" (and, more specifically, Roman Dacia), which were now politically linked to the reincarnated Roman Empire of the Habsburg realm: "the very conquest of Oltenia was shrouded in the notion of Roman imperial continuity.
 The boyars, grouped as the Administration, were [also] known as the Dacian senate."
 The administration also acted as a court, but only heard major criminal offenses (criminalia maiora), property disputes, and some appeals sent in by the first- and second-level courts.
 Vlach law, generally based on oral records and, more loosely, on the written code Îndreptarea legii, was preserved as the statute, "except for those [provisions] that contradict sound habits".
 Romanian was still the administrative language.
 However, the Phanariote infusion of Greek and Turkish terms was immediately curbed, with Latin or German neologisms introduced for the new offices and functions—beginning with the designation of commission members as Consiliari ("Counselors"), assisted by a Secretariu ("Secretary").

 As another concession to the locals, the commission was entirely staffed by natives, and allowed its president to use the Wallachian title of Ban.
 During October 1719, Steinville confirmed the administrative commission, presided upon by Gheorghe Cantacuzino as Ban.
 Its Council comprised four men: Brăiloiu (who died during the proceedings and was replaced with Staico Bengescu), Golescu, Grigore II Băleanu, and Ilie Știrbei.
-Its Secretary, Nicolae de Porta, also was a Romanian.
+Its Secretary, Nicolae de Porta, was likewise a Romanian.
 All staff, including the Ban, were salaried employees of the state; Cantacuzino received 6,000 Reichsthaler annually, and his Counselors 1,000.
 Steinville's Supreme Directorate was maintained as a supervising body, but remained headquartered in the Transylvanian city of Hermannstadt; until late 1721, Cantacuzino and his commission only had consultative powers.
-Hermannstadt was also the higher court of appeals, but the population was largely ignorant of its judicial powers, and few sought to obtain its intervention; the commission met more significant competition from the Stabsauditoriat, a military tribunal which had the vaguely defined task of preserving public order, and which too over all penal cases.
+Hermannstadt was also the higher court of appeals, but the population was largely ignorant of its judicial powers, and few sought to obtain its intervention; the commission met more significant competition from the Stabsauditoriat, a military tribunal which had the vaguely defined task of preserving public order, and which took over all penal cases.
 Frustrating Austrian attempts at modernization, both the Counselors and parties appearing before them agreed to ignore other formalities: several trials were simply held by the Counselors in their private homes, though this was explicitly illegal.